mmichelis/GenerativeLatentSpace/README.md

 ### Models/

-The models found here are all independently/separately trainable by executing the files.
+The models found here are all independently/separately trainable by executing the files (except for RBF, which is part of the VAE).
 After training is finished, a trained model will be stored in `TrainedModels/`.
 Files should be executed within the main `GenerativeLatentSpace` parent-directory.
 Training progress can be monitored in `Outputs/`.

 Example command:
 ```